karmacoma/lisk-rake/README.md

 #### Error Handling

 If any errors are encountered during a transaction.
-For example an invalid passphrase, CryptiKit will handle the error and move onto the next selected server.
+For example an invalid passphrase, LiskRake will handle the error and move onto the next selected server.

 ```
 INFO Withdrawing 1.0 XCR...